Gaudí – The Sagrada Família Tour

 - All departures are guaranteed

-The tour will start from plaça Catalunya, in front of Deutsche Bank and Hotel Olivia Plaza.
+The tour will start from plaça Catalunya, in front of Hotel Olivia Plaza.
 Please arrive 15 minutes before departure time.
-Look for the orange umbrellas!
+Look for the guide with the orange umbrella!